 - Use the camera’s underwater mode.
-This mode is designed to filter out blue so your images are more representative of the actual color of the objects you’re photographing.
+This model is designed to filter out blue so your images are more representative of the actual color of the objects you’re photographing.

 - Use a wide-angle lens if possible rather than zoom into an underwater scene.
 This is, of course, if you’re shooting a subject that is safe to get close to.
 It will reduce the distance that light has to travel from your subject to the camera, your images will be clearer, with more visible fine details.

 - If you’re shooting with a camera in the housing, you may use a macro lens to get even closer.
 You’ll be able to photograph corals or fish at close distances that make your images look amazing.

 - You need to be aware of the composition of your images.
-Use the lessons you’ve learned regarding creating pleasing compositions, such as the rule of thirds; placing the horizon at the top/bottom third instead of right in the middle of the image, filling the frame with your subject, look for patterns to photograph, etc. Avoid taking photos when part of a fish or diver is cut off by the edge of the frame.
-Another shot you want to avoid is getting a photo of a fish when it is swimming away from you, try to get a photo of a fish that are facing you.
+Use the lessons you’ve learned regarding creating pleasing compositions, such as the rule of thirds; placing the horizon at the top/bottom third instead of right in the middle of the image, filling the frame with your subject, looking for patterns to photograph, etc. Avoid taking photos when part of a fish or diver is cut off by the edge of the frame.
+Another shot you want to avoid is getting a photo of a fish when it is swimming away from you, try to get a photo of a fish that is facing you.
 Use your imagination to get better compositions.

 - To make your photograph more interesting to view, consider adding a subject that will show the scale of the scene you’ve captured.
 For example, if you’re photographing a shipwreck, by adding a SCUBA diver into the scene, you’ve now provided the viewer with a sense of the size of the wreck.

 Finally, underwater photography is rather a difficult job and a challenging type of photography.
 It needs a lot of preparation, learning, and practicing.
 Don’t expect to get amazing shots in your first trial, it will take time.